 The various study programs require that students receive up to eight units of field experience in a social service agency as part of the study process during the second year.
-Remember, it is suggested that you take courses in sequence.
+The courses should be taken in sequence.

-Social Services Basic Certificate For Direct Employment
+Social Services Basic Certificate